SANet: A Semantic-aware Agentic AI Networking Framework for Cross-layer Optimization in 6G: Related Work

-AgentNet is an agentic AI-native networking system that is composed of diverse AI agents with autonomy, goal-oriented behavior, and adaptability, enabling them to make independent decisions and execute actions to achieve specific objectives with no or minimal human supervision\cite{acharya2025agentic}.
-In our previous work\cite{xiao2025AgentNet}, we introduced a Generative Foundation Model (GFM)-based architecture that facilitates interaction, collaborative learning, and efficient knowledge transfer among multiple GFM-as-agents.
+AgentNet is an agentic AI-native networking system that is composed of diverse AI agents with autonomy, goal-oriented behavior, and adaptability that enable agents to make independent decisions and execute actions to achieve specific objectives with no or minimal human supervision\cite{acharya2025agentic}.
+In \cite{xiao2025AgentNet}, we introduced a Generative Foundation Model (GFM)-based architecture that facilitates interaction, collaborative learning, and efficient knowledge transfer among multiple GFM-as-agents.
 Key performance metrics for measuring the performance of AgentNet were introduced, including implementable environment complexity, model generalization, multi-domain knowledge-based reasoning capability, resource requirements, and complex goal achievability.
 Two 6G applications, digital-twin industrial automation and metaverse-based infotainment systems, were considered to describe how AgentNet can be designed to support efficient task-driven interactive networking systems with diverse AI agents.

 Agentic AI systems and AgentNet are still in the early stages of development.
-In this work, we take steps to develop novel solution concepts and performance metrics of the general AgentNet system.
-More specifically, motivated by the fact that AgentNet is a decentralized system, we consider the Pareto optimal solution, instead of the global optimal solution, to characterize the tradeoff among different performance metrics.
+In this paper, we take steps to develop novel solution concepts and performance metrics of the general AgentNet system.
+Specifically, motivated by the fact that AgentNet is a decentralized system, we consider a Pareto-optimal solution, instead of the global optimal solution, to characterize the tradeoff among different performance metrics.
 We investigate the three-way tradeoff among optimization, generalization, and conflict-resolving performance of AgentNet from both theoretical and practical perspectives.
-To the best of our knowledge, this is the first work that investigates the AgentNet for cross-layer optimization of a wireless networking system.
+To the best of our knowledge, this is the first work that investigates AgentNet for cross-layer optimization of a wireless networking system.